 - patients forging or altering medical bills or receipts

-- patients using someone else’s coverage or insurance card
+- patients using someone else’s Medicare or health care coverage or insurance card

 - patients engaging in doctor shopping to obtain prescriptions for heavily regulated drugs